somilyadav7/aps-portfolio.github.io/README.md

 **Complexity Analysis**

-Time Complexity: Merge Sort has a time complexity of O(n log n) for all cases (worst, average, and best).
+Time Complexity: O(NL) for calculating ATS score, where N is the number of words in the resume and L is the average length of words.

-Space Complexity: The space complexity of Merge Sort is O(n) due to the auxiliary space required for merging.
+Space Complexity: O(ML+NL), where M is the number of unique keywords in the Trie, L is the average length of words in the Trie, and N is the number of words in the resume.

 * * *